-How to Manage and List Services in Linux
+How to Use Linux List Services

-How to List Services in Linux
+How to List Linux Services with Systemctl

 sudo systemctl list-unit-files --type service --all